- Accessible parking

 - If you need a quiet space, please ask a staff member to help you locate one.

 - Sensory trigger warnings: There is the sound of an explosion in the Flour Tower experience.
-The train whistle on the traction engine can be pulled during performances or by staff in the area.

 - Public restrooms do not have automatic flushing.

 - To help families with sensory challenges prepare for a visit, we've created this downloadable Social Story.
 Download A Social Story (PDF 3.7 mb).

 MNHS statement on accessibility

 Mill City Museum welcomes all visitors.
 We recognize the diverse needs of our audience and strive to offer accessible programming to enable all visitors to explore this historic site.

 However, accessibility for guests with limited mobility can be challenging at our historic sites due to historic and natural features.
 With advance notice, we will make every effort to respond to access needs.